Schwarzschild Instanton in Emergent Gravity: Discussion

 It will be interesting to investigate how to analyze a charged black hole solution in this bottom-up approach of emergent gravity.
-In \cite{Wang:1998kb}, it was suggested that there are two kinds of 4D and 2D EBHs in the nature.
+In \cite{Wang:1998kb}, it was suggested that there are two kinds of 4D and 2D EBHs in nature.
 The first kind of extremal black holes can be obtained by first taking the extreme limit and then the boundary limit starting from general non-extremal configuration.
 The entropy of this kind of EBH is zero.
 The second kind of EBH which still holds the topological configuration of NEBH can be obtained by taking the boundary limit first and then the extreme limit.
-The entropy of this kind of EBH satisfies the BH formula.These two kinds of EBHs have different intrinsic thermodynamical properties owing to different topological characteristics playing an essential role in the classification of these solutions.
+This kind of EBH satisfies the BH entropy formula.
+These two kinds of EBHs have different intrinsic thermodynamical properties owing to different topological characteristics playing an essential role in the classification of these solutions.
 For the first kind, the Euler characteristic is zero; and for the second, it is equal to two or one provided they are 4D or 2D EBHs respectively.
 Now it will be interesting to address the fact whether such a change in topology of spacetime can be explained from the point of view of a well-defined mechanism inspired by the emergent gravity approach which was set up by one of the authors in \cite{Lee:2012ju}.
-An article covering the emergent nature and further aspect of Taub-NUT and its connection with dynamical systems is going to appear soon (\cite{TNdynamics})

-\acknowledgments The research of RR was supported by FAPESP through Instituto de Fisica, Universidade de Sao Paulo with grant number 2013/17765-0.
+\begin{flushleft} \textbf{Acknowledgments: } The research of RR was supported by FAPESP through Instituto de Fisica, Universidade de Sao Paulo with grant number 2013/17765-0.
 This work was performed during RR's visit to S.N.
 Bose National Centre for Basic Sciences in Kolkata.
-He thanks SNBNCBS for the hospitality and support during that period.
+He thanks SNBNCBS for the hospitality and support during that period. \end{flushleft}